Pennal, St Peter ad Vincula Church

 The Pennal Letter

-In 1406 the church served as Chapel Royal for Glyndwr, when he held his famous Court of Princes at Pennal.
-A large and quite impressive painting by artist Aneurin Jones, depicting the gathering of 1406, is on display at the north west end of the church.
+In 1406 the church served as Chapel Royal for Glyndwr when he held his famous Court of Princes at Pennal.
+A large and quite impressive painting by artist Aneurin Jones, depicting the gathering of 1406, is on display at the north-west end of the church.
 It was during Lent of that year that Glyndwr signed the Pennal Letter, one of the most important documents in Welsh history.

-The letter was sent by Glyndwr to King Charles of France, appealing for French aid against the English, or as he called them, the 'barbarous Saxons', and in it he outlined his vision of an independent Wales, while stressing his obedience to the pope at Avignon.
+The letter was sent by Glyndwr to King Charles of France, appealing for French aid against the English, or as he called them, the 'barbarous Saxons', and in it he outlined his vision of an independent Wales while stressing his obedience to the pope at Avignon.

-Glyndwr proposed establish St David's as the preeminent archbishopric, overseeing 3 Welsh bishoprics and 5 English ones.
+Glyndwr proposed to establish St David's as the preeminent archbishopric, overseeing 3 Welsh bishoprics and 5 English ones.
 He also talks of setting up a pair of Welsh universities to establish Welsh scholarship and boost its international reputation.

-It is likely that the letter was signed in the church, and a facsimile of the Pennal Letter is on show just inside the entrance.
+It is likely that the letter was signed in the church, and a facsimile of the Pennal Letter is on display just inside the entrance.
 The original is held in the Archives Nationales de France in Paris.

 The building as we see it today is primarily Victorian, though it retains 16th-century timbering.
-Just inside the north door is a small glass case containing a replica of a Bronze age urn found locally (the original is in the British Museum in London).
+Just inside the north door is a small glass case containing a replica of a Bronze Age urn found locally (the original is in the British Museum in London).

 This historic church is the only one in Wales dedicated to St Peter ad Vincula, a designation it shares with its sister church, the Chapel Royal at the Tower of London.
-Sections of the church were rebuilt using stones and bricks from the 1st century Roman fort at nearby Cefn Coer.
+Sections of the church were rebuilt using stones and bricks from the 1st-century Roman fort at nearby Cefn Coer.